BeefEX/ships/README.md

 There is no documentation as of right now.

 ## Building
 You can either build the whole solution at once or build only the project you need.
-This README contains instruction for building the whole solution, for instruction on separate projects please see their own README files.
+This README contains instruction for building the whole solution~~, for instruction on separate projects please see their own README files~~.

 ### Building using an IDE